Diesel Prices Across Australia

 Best Day to Fill Up

-Based on historical price patterns in Diesel, Wednesday tends to offer the best prices.
-Midweek can be a sweet spot before weekend price hikes.
+Based on historical price patterns in Diesel, Thursday tends to offer the best prices.
+Some areas see prices start to rise on Thursday ahead of the weekend.

 Compared to Unleaded 91